Embrace the Good Life

 And then come the late forties when many of us, for the first time, begin to realize that we haven’t been able to live up to the unrealistic goals of an overly materialistic and self-seeking society.
 More so, we begin to grasp the reality of our own mortality.
 With a little apprehension, we realize that life is engaging but short, and that we are all going to die someday.

-Coming to grips with our own mortality is not necessarily a grim endeavor, especially if we are convinced about life after death and that we will continue to advance spiritually on the worlds to come.
+Coming to grips with our own mortality is not necessarily a grim endeavor, especially if we know there is life after death, and that we will continue to advance spiritually on the worlds to come.
 Death is a natural and inevitable part of life, and openly acknowledging our mortality as well as our spiritual destiny can be a wonderful motivator in our search for spiritual truth.

 Having said that, there is no need to wait for middle age to embark on a spiritual adventure.
 Just as young minds can easily soak up the facts of science and the logic of philosophy, they can also be extremely receptive to the spiritual forces working within them and around them.
 For many young people, the true motivator in this adventure is simply a desire to know more about the truth, not just about themselves but about God and a seemingly infinite universe.